fabinzne/fabinzne/README.md

 My name is Fabiano Luiz.
 I currently live in Belo Horizonte, Brazil and my work is develop mobile applications in Teknisa using React Native.

-On my free time, currently ustudying more about functional programming and learning Dlang.
+On my free time, currently studying more about functional programming and learning Dlang.
 I wish that someday I can work with Elixir or Clojure.

 ## Detailed information